ikim319/Greenplate/README.md

 that the users have actionable insights related to recipes, ingredients, and purchasing needs required for upcoming meals.
 The food tracking system improves grocery shopping, dieting, and daily food preparation.

+Note:
+The implementation of the app is in the app directory, and the other files are design documents the team created throughout the process.